denniszielke/phoenix/challenges.1.md

 - Push your image to your registry

 ## 2. Start your container in azure container instances
+> This is about checking that your container actually works outside of your dev environment.
 > Need help?
 Check hints [here :blue_book:](hints/deploy_to_aci.md)!
 - Run your newly created image in Azure Container Instances to see if everything works.
 You can start it manually in the portal or via command line.

 ## 3. Automate the build of your container
+> This is about automating the build of your container outside of your dev environment.
 > Need help?
 Check hints [here :blue_book:](hints/automate_container_build.md)!
 - Import the sample code from to your azure devops project.
 You can do this via UI.
 - Use azure devops to create a build definition which triggers on code changes.
 The build definition should